JAndrew13/Ai102-StudyBuddy/Section4-SpeechService.md

-Create speech-enabled apps with the Speech service
+# Section 4: Create speech-enabled apps with the Speech service

 The Speech service enables you to build speech-enabled applications.
 This module focuses on using the speech-to-text and text to speech APIs, which enable you to create apps that are capable of speech recognition and speech synthesis.

-Learning objectives
+## Learning objectives
 In this module, you'll learn how to:

-Provision an Azure resource for the Speech service
+* Provision an Azure resource for the Speech service
-Use the Speech to text API to implement speech recognition Use the Text to speech API to implement speech synthesis Configure audio format and voices
+* Use the Speech to text API to implement speech recognition
+* Use the Text to speech API to implement speech synthesis
+* Configure audio format and voices
-Use Speech Synthesis Markup Language (SSML)
+* Use Speech Synthesis Markup Language (SSML)

 The Speech service provides APIs that you can use to build speech-enabled applications.
 Specifically, the Speech service supports:

-speech to text: An API that enables speech recognition in which your application can accept spoken input.
+* speech to text: An API that enables speech recognition in which your application can accept spoken input.

-Text to speech: An API that enables speech synthesis in which your application can provide spoken output.
+* Text to speech: An API that enables speech synthesis in which your application can provide spoken output.

-Speech Translation: An API that you can use to translate spoken input into multiple languages.
+* Speech Translation: An API that you can use to translate spoken input into multiple languages.

-Speaker Recognition: An API that enables your application to recognize individual speakers based on their voice.
+* Speaker Recognition: An API that enables your application to recognize individual speakers based on their voice.

-Intent Recognition: An API that integrates with the Language Understanding service to determine the semantic meaning of spoken input.
+* Intent Recognition: An API that integrates with the Language Understanding service to determine the semantic meaning of spoken input.

 This module focuses on speech recognition and speech synthesis, which are core capabilities of any speech-enabled application.

-> Provision an Azure resource for speech
+## Provision an Azure resource for speech

 Before you can use the Speech service, you need to create a Speech resource in your Azure subscription.
 You can use either a dedicated Speech resource or a multi-service Cognitive Services resource.